piqoni/vogte/README.md

  CLI mode:
   - `vogte -review` to review your changes against base branch (local PR review by an LLM)
-  - `vogte -output` to dump the repository context on a file
+  - `vogte -generate-context` to dump the repository context on a file

 # Non-Features
 - Every message is considered a new chat and not related to the previous.
 The idea is to provide all what is needed in one go; this is also (likely) more cost effective.